euan-forrester/photo-recommender/README.md

 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
 - Fill in your numerical Flickr user ID.
 You may need to get your numerical ID from: http://idgettr.com/
 - Fill in a master password for the various databases
+- If you're going to make a prod instance with a real domain, create an SSL certificate and fill in the details.
+There's good instructions here: https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10
+- Fill in a 256-bit AES encryption key, used to encrypt user session data.
+Can be obtained from https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx for example
 - Fill in a 256-bit AES encryption key, used to encrypt user access tokens in the database.
-Can be obtained from https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx for example
+Can be obtained from the same place as the above

 We specially encrypt these tokens because in dev we may want to have a small RDS instance for billing purposes that doesn't support encrypting the whole database, but it will still be storing real user access tokens.